abwilf/mmfusion/README.md

 You can run this with different `--modality` and `--cross_utterance` flags as well, provided you have previously trained a model equipped to handle the type of modality and within/cross utterance type and that model exists in `--model_path` (or `--hffn_path` if cross utterance multimodal).
 Your results will be in `output/inference.pk`.

+A note about wavs you pass in: they must be 16khz mono 32 bit float to be compatible with the voice activity detector and azure speech-to-text.

 ### Grid Searches
 Grid searching over hyperparameters can be essential to maximizing performance.
 With Amir Zadeh's [Standard-Grid](https://github.com/A2Zadeh/Standard-Grid) this becomes easy.
 We'll be using my fork of the project to access a few nice features.